rnelsonchem/gcmstools/docs/install.rst

 *Option 2 (recommended)*

-First, install the `version-control software Git`_.
-Now, download and install *gcmstools* with one command.
+First, install the `version-control software Git`_. *gcmstools* can now be downloaded and installed with one command.

 .. code::